Asparkam - instructions for use. Overdose of asparkam is fatal

 Magnesium aspartate – 4 grams

 As you can see, this drug contains only two main active elements: potassium and magnesium.
-But it is they who are responsible for the normal electrolyte balance, participate in the conduction of nerve impulses and maintain the normal rhythm of the heart.
+But they are the ones responsible for normal electrolyte balance, participate in the conduction of nerve impulses and maintain normal heart rhythm.

 These two elements are very important for health.
 Moreover, potassium is considered the most effective.
-Magnesium mainly serves as a conductor of ions into cells.
+Magnesium primarily serves as a conductor of ions into cells.
 The required amount of these elements provides:

 Elasticity of blood vessels;